 The directors are responsible for the other information.
-The other information comprises the company information on pages 4 and 5, the Chairman's Statement of page 6, the Managing Director / CEO Report on page 7, the information included in the Directors' Report on page 8, the corporate governance Statement of Compliance on pages 9 and 10, and the Statement of Directors' Responsibilities on page 11, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the company information on pages 4 and 5, the Chairman's statement on page 6, the Managing Director / CEO review on page 7, the information included in the Directors' report on page 8, the corporate governance statement of compliance on pages 9 and 10, and the statement of directors' responsibilities on page 11, but does not include the individual and consolidated financial statements and our auditor's report thereon.